-The Animal Legal Defense Fund’s 8th annual Student Convention will take place on Friday, October 18, 2024, in Portland, Oregon and online.
-The Student Convention is an opportunity for law students to meet other like-minded law students from across the country, learn from and network with leading experts in animal law, and hear from law student panelists about various animal law topics.
+The Animal Legal Defense Fund Student Convention was held on Friday, October 18, 2024, in Portland, OR, and online.
+The Student Convention is an annual opportunity for law students to meet like-minded law students from across the country, learn from and network with leading experts in animal law, and hear from law student panelists about various animal law topics.
+The Student Convention is highly recommended for law students planning to attend the Animal Law Conference, co-presented by the Animal Legal Defense Fund and the Center for Animal Law Studies at Lewis & Clark Law School.

 Schedule